Kungsleden: The trail

 Kungsleden runs for about 467 km between Abisko in the north and Hemavan in the south.
 The trail is well-marked and many sections are well equipped and maintained by the Countyboard of Norrbotten (Länsstyrelsen i Norrbotten), with plank walkways covering swampy or rocky ground.
 However, other sections, further from the trailheads, are eroded and rocky, increasing the difficulty of hiking.
 There are bridges across non-fordable streams and during the summer season lakes and rivers could be crossed either with rowing boats provided by Countyboard of Norrbotten or STF or by taking a local charter boat.
 The winter trail takes a somewhat different course in locations where it runs over swamps or lakes that can not be negotiated in summer.

-The trail is separated in four portions—each representing approximately one week of hiking.
-The most popular part is by far the northernmost—between Abisko and Kebnekaise.
-The season, when the huts are open, usually runs between mid-June and the end of September, rowing boats are usually in place at the end of June or beginning of July, but the weather can be very treacherous, including late or early snow.
+The trail is separated into four sections, each representing approximately one week of hiking.
+The most popular part is by far the northernmost section, between Abisko and Kebnekaise.
+The season, when the huts are open, usually runs between mid-June and the end of September.
+Rowing boats are usually in place at the end of June or beginning of July, but the weather can be very treacherous, including late or early snow.
 The winter season runs from mid-February to the end of April.

 Huts

 Huts have been constructed along the trail, separated by a distance that a walker could expect to cover during the day, about 9 - 22 km.
-The huts are primarily operated by STF.
-For a small fee, it is possible to pitch a tent outside and use the facilities.
-Supplies can be bought in some of them (Alesjaure and Kebnekaise Fjällstation for example).
+The huts are primarily operated by STF and provide a mattress, pillow, blanket and simple cooking facilities.
+For a small fee, it is possible to pitch a tent outside and use the facilities of the huts.
+Supplies can be bought in some of them (Alesjaure and Kebnekaise Fjällstation, for example).
 Some emergency shelters can also be found on the route.

 The huts along Kungsleden are (from north to south):